Design Thinking Facilitation

 Equity-centered design layers on the conversation and exploration of historical narrative and context, considers power dynamics and including those who are affected by decision making in those decisions, and humility into the traditional design thinking approach.

-There are three phases:
+The three phases:

 • Inspiration